YanaDevOps/Django_project1/README.md

 ```

 Dockerfile: Configuration file for creating a Docker image.
-docker-compose.yml: The file for orchestration of Docker containers.
+docker-compose.yml: The file for the orchestration of Docker containers.
 app.py: The main Flask application file.
 requirements.txt: A file containing Python dependencies.
 README.md: Project documentation.